pepabo/libpam-mruby/README.md

 auth required mruby.so rbfile=/path/to/auth.rb
 ```

-Then write a auth handler in mruby like below:
+Then write an auth handler in mruby like below:

 ```ruby
 def check(username)